'Is that respect? I don't know': Nikki Haley's parting claim is hard to judge

 A notable exception to Trump's global popularity abyss is Israel, likely thanks to a string of pro-Israel policies including moving the U.S. Embassy to Jerusalem and cutting Palestinian aid.

-The inverse of this sentiment was evident following Haley's resignation in a tweet from Abdul El-Sayed, who recently failed in his bid to become America's first Muslim governor in Michigan.
+The inverse of this sentiment was evident in a tweet Tuesday, after Haley announced her resignation, from Abdul El-Sayed, who recently failed in his bid to become America's first Muslim governor in Michigan.

-Another policy popular in Israel was Trump's withdrawal from the Iran nuclear deal.
-Experts said Tehran had kept its main promises under the agreement and the other signatories, Britain, China, France, Germany, Russia, have pledged to try to keep alive.
+Trump's withdrawal from the Iran nuclear deal was also popular in Israel.
+Experts said Tehran had kept its main promises under the agreement and the other signatories — Britain, China, France, Germany and Russia — have pledged to try to keep it alive.

 Reacting to Haley's resignation, Gholamali Khoshroo, Iran’s envoy to the U.N., said that America's international isolationism had increased during the ambassador's tenure, state media IRNA reported.